A powerful, EU funded approach tackles the root challenges of education in South Sudan’s remotest communities

-Finn Church Aid (FCA) opened its office in New Fangak, Jonglei State in 2016 and began with an EU Humanitarian Aid (ECHO) funded project by constructing schools and attracting learners.
-The action has also sought to build the population’s resilience to deal with challenges, such as conflict and adverse weather conditions leading to a lack of food.
+In 2016, Finn Church Aid (FCA) opened its office in New Fangak, Jonglei State and began with an EU Humanitarian Aid (ECHO) funded project by constructing schools and attracting learners.
+It sought to build the population’s resilience to respond to challenges, such as conflict and adverse weather conditions leading to a lack of food.

 One of the key pathways to education in New Fangak is motivating parents.
 In predominantly pastoralist communities, parents have not traditionally sent their children to school.
 Boys normally look after the family’s animals, while girls marry young, even before coming of age.

-The long-term benefits of children and youth going to school are not self-evident when you never grew up educated yourself.
+The long-term benefits of children and youth going to school are not self-evident.
 Families usually look to their immediate needs for food and income first.
-This is why Finn Church Aid has integrated livelihoods into its project.
+This is why FCA has integrated livelihoods into its project.

 Parents of children going to school are supported with agricultural training and tools for farming and fishing.
 Cash transfers help them feed their families and start businesses at the market.
 Communities are actively involved in constructing and rehabilitating schools constructed using locally available materials.

-Catering to these basic livelihoods needs and building a sense of ownership is crucial when motivating parents to send their children to school.
-Another vital component is the quality of education.
-Parents have to know that their children benefit from school.
+Catering to these basic livelihoods needs and building a sense of ownership is crucial.
+Another vital component is the quality of education – parents want to be convinced that their children benefit from school.

 A total of 130 teachers has received training within the project, and more than 7,000 pupils can access learning spaces and materials.
-With awareness-campaigns included, the project has reached more than 20,000 direct beneficiaries as well as an estimated 60,000 indirect beneficiaries.
+With awareness campaigns included, the project has reached more than 20,000 direct beneficiaries and an estimated 60,000 indirect beneficiaries.